emb-riscv/specs-markdown/csrs.md

 | [0] | | | 0 | Reserved. |
 | [(xlen-1):1] | `mmsp` | rw | startup | The main stack pointer. |

+This register is specific to the RISC-V microcontroller profile.

+TODO: allocate a number for it.

 ## Machine Main Stack Pointer Limit (`mmsplimit`)

 The lowest address the main stack can descend.